BirdeeHub/nixCats-nvim/README.md

 #### Special mentions:

 Many thanks to Quoteme for a great repo to teach me the basics of nix!!!
-I borrowed some code from it as well because I couldn't have written it better yet.
+I borrowed some code from it as well because I couldn't have written it better.

 [utils.standardPluginOverlay](./nix/utils/autoPluginOverlay.nix) is copy-pasted from [a section of Quoteme's repo.](https://github.com/Quoteme/neovim-flake/blob/34c47498114f43c243047bce680a9df66abfab18/flake.nix#L42C8-L42C8)